Home Buying Tips

 Is it still called Rosemary Square?

 No. As of May 1, 2024, it is officially CityPlace again.
-The address on South Rosemary Avenue remains, which is why "Rosemary Square" still appears in some search results and mapping apps.
+The address on South Rosemary Avenue remains the same, which is why "Rosemary Square" still appears in some search results and mapping apps.

 What is CityPlace West Palm Beach?